Tides Need STEMMED: A Locally Operating Spatio-Temporal Mutually Exciting Point Process with Dynamic Network for Improving Opioid Overdose Death Prediction: Introduction

-Moreover, projecting OOD trends at the local level (e.g., county) could be formidable given the geographically and socioeconomically diverse OOD trends \citep{scholl2019drug, mattson2021trends}.
+Moreover, alike other public health surveillance efforts, projecting OOD trends at the local level (e.g., city) could be formidable given the geographically and socioeconomically diverse trends \citep{scholl2019drug, mattson2021trends, liao2025estimating, hsiao2025balancing}.
 For example, evidence shows that poor and affluent areas are generally concerned with OODs with different drugs \citep{pear2019urban}.
-These differences are further complicated by racial disparities in opioid-related morbidity and mortality \citep{lippold2019racial, altekruse2020socioeconomic, liao2022racial}.
-Critically, OODs tend to happen in proximity to each other \citep{carter2019spatial,hernandez2020epidemiological}.
-The heterogeneous characteristics of OODs necessitate a tailored response by local public health departments and the federal government.
-We posit that the development of cross-system forecasting approaches that facilitates cooperation across local communities is critical to address the opioid crisis at local and state levels \citep{johnson2018federal}.
+These differences are further complicated by racial and socioeconomic disparities in opioid-related morbidity and mortality \citep{lippold2019racial, altekruse2020socioeconomic, liao2022racial,tatar2023social}.
+Critically, OODs tend to happen in proximity to each other \citep{carter2019spatial,hernandez2020epidemiological}. {This clustering likely arises from a combination of social and structural factors.
+Social contagion where drug use behaviors and overdose risks spread within networks of individuals who share environments or resources may contribute significantly, as peer influence has been shown to amplify opioid misuse in localized settings \citep{bohnert2011association,carter2019spatial}.
+Additionally, a shared supply of illicit drugs, particularly those adulterated with potent fentanyl, can heighten overdose risk within a community, given the uneven distribution and unpredictable potency of such substances \citep{Hedegaard2018}.
+Systemic factors, such as limited access to naloxone or delayed emergency responses in under-resourced areas may further exacerbate these clusters, although their impact varies by region \citep{walley2013opioid}.} The diverse nature of OODs requires customized responses from local and federal health authorities and forecasting approaches that enable cross-community cooperation is essential for addressing the opioid crisis at local and state levels \citep{jalali2020opioid}.
 However, how to design such a forecasting system remains an open question.